ClementGrx/ClementGrx/README.md

 Abilities & tools used:
 - Python3 to create and manipulate lists and dataframes (using Pandas library)
-- BeautifulSoup to scrape a website to retrieve countries' flags
+- BeautifulSoup library to scrape a website to retrieve countries' flags
-- Feature engineering using some lambda functions, apply() method, and a library to convert countries codes to continent codes (pycountry-convert)
+- Feature engineering using some lambda functions, apply() method, and another library to convert countries codes to continent codes (pycountry-convert)
 - Floorish Studio bar chart race tool (https://public.flourish.studio/visualisation/4247040/)

 ![Bar chart race 2020-11-15](https://user-images.githubusercontent.com/70572715/99188926-e22de600-275e-11eb-8461-5050a3e1fdf6.gif)